-None of this is secret, yet one reads articles and comments by "experts" and senior officers who seem unaware of this severe limitation.
-Some of this problem can be overcome by using a low-power targeting laser to analyze the atmosphere in the beam path just before firing the laser, then using complex optics to adjust lenses to optimize the beam.
-Billions of dollars were spent the last three decades on this solution with little success because the atmosphere in the beam path constantly changes due to wind and when the beam moves to track a target.
+None of this is secret, yet one reads articles and comments by "experts" and senior officers who seem unaware of these severe limitations.
+Some of this problem can be overcome by using a low-power targeting laser to analyze the atmosphere in the beam path just before firing the main laser, then using complex optics to adjust lenses to optimize the beam.
+Billions of dollars were spent the last three decades on this solution with little success because the atmosphere in the beam path constantly changes due to wind and as the beam moves to track a target.

 5.3.2.
 Laser Beam Divergence.
 Beam divergence is the spread of the laser beam over distance.
 Laser spot size is a function of beam divergence and the distance from the laser system to the target.
 If a designator has a beam spread or divergence of 0.25 milliradian, its spot would have a diameter of approximately 0.25 meters at a distance of 1,000 meters in front of the designator.
 At 5,000 meters, the beam would spread to 1.25 meters; at 10,000 meters, the beam would spread to 2.5 meters (see FIGURE 7).

-In this example of a common military laser, at just a kilometer (.625 miles) a laser beam aimed to cut through steel expands to ten inches!
+In this example of a common laser, at just a kilometer (.625 miles) a laser beam aimed to cut through steel expands to ten inches!
 That can burn skin and start fires, but not harm a tank or even a moving car.
 In addition, lasers do not destroy upon contact but require several seconds of EXACT lasing to burn through.
 Here is a video of a 2016 ship test.
-Note the weather is clear and the slow flying plastic drone is high in the sky.
-This exposes its large delta wing area for laser heating and it takes ten seconds of laser contact to cause a fire.
-An inbound sea skimming missile presents a far smaller and much faster target, and if lasers proliferate, missile makers will introduce shiny stainless steel nose cones to reflect most laser light.
+Note the weather is clear and the slow flying plastic drone is close.
+This exposes its large delta wing to laser heating, yet it takes ten seconds of laser contact to cause a fire.
+An inbound sea skimming missile presents a far smaller and much faster target, and if lasers proliferate, missile makers will introduce shiny stainless steel nose cones to reflect most laser light and blind American sailors.
 They may also program the missile to fly a tight spiral path to the ship the last mile, like the Russian Kornet anti-tank missile.

 Lasers look great in tests when the target and laser are close and motionless on the ground, but when both are bouncing around, accuracy is poor.
 A large ultra-expensive laser may detonate an incoming missile after several seconds of precise lasing as it nears a ship, but would still result in damage as the momentum (kinetic energy) from the missile fragments penetrate.
 Increasing the power of lasers does not address this aiming problem, the poor weather problem, and increases the "thermal blooming" problem when heated air particles expand faster and weaken the beam.